Nanobubble technology reaches Latin America

 Kapicua has been testing Moleaer's nanobubble technology in Chilean agriculture since 2019, with a focus on blueberry crops.
 These trials have shown that injecting billions of nanobubbles into the plant's irrigation system increases crop growth and agricultural profitability.
 Moleaer's nanobubble technology will now be fully available to farmers throughout the region.

-Benjamin Labbe, Kapicua Agronomist, says: “We are proud to partner with a sustainable technology company committed to providing world-class solutions to increase farmer productivity.
-Through our alliance, we are going to facilitate the access of Latin American farmers to nanobubble technology.
-Moleaer's nanobubbles will offer farmers a cost-effective, chemical-free solution to enhance crop growth and decrease time-to-harvest rates."
+Benjamin Labbe, agronomist at Kapicua, says: “We are proud to collaborate with a sustainable technology company committed to providing world-class solutions to increase farmer productivity.
+Through our alliance, we will facilitate Latin American farmers' access to nanobubble technology.
+“Moleaer nanobubbles will offer farmers a cost-effective, chemical-free solution to improve crop growth and decrease time-to-harvest rates.”

 Moleaer's nanobubble generators have already been installed in more than 75 greenhouses in North America and Europe, where plant health and harvest yields have improved for all types of fruit and vegetables.
 Generators are now available through Kapicua.